build2-packaging/WISHLIST/README.md

-# build2-wishlist

-this is a meta repository meant to track kind of a wishlist of packages for `build2`. so if you have some spare time and want to help out just look at the issues see if there is something you can do.
+This is a meta repository for tracking (as issues) packages that the community wishes were packaged for `build2`.
+Feel free to create new issues for packages that you need.
+And if you have some spare time and want to help out, just look at the issues and see if there is something you can do.